 In 2019 Ingenious Beauty commissioned one of the largest independent clinical trials within the world of collagen using the gold standard of measurements: a double blind, placebo-controlled trial, with sophisticated machine-based clinical measurements on over 100 women aged 30-60 years.

-The results were astounding (you can see them here) and proved conclusively that David’s vision of protecting collagen was right.
+The results were astounding (you can our clinical trial results here) and proved conclusively that David’s vision of protecting collagen was right.
 In the last twelve months, Ingenious has also added two new products to its line, Ingenious Vegan and Ingenious Active.